-- multiphoton imaging of neuronal activity

-- analysis of neuronal recordings using IGOR
+- multiphoton imaging of neuronal activity - analysis of neuronal recordings

-- anatomical tracing/reconstruction using SEM data sets

 For Research only adverts - please check Appendix ATAS CAH03-01-01 - Biosciences (non-specific)and confirm if the subject of research is included on the list"? not declaring it on the ad could lead to issues with recruiting further down the line.